carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 - Convolution neural networks (CNN) are a type of ANN designed for image classification and object detection
 - The filter size determines the size of the receptive field where information is extracted and the kernel size changes the mathematical structure
 - A CNN can consist of many types of layers including dense (fully connected), convolutional, pooling, and flatten layers
+- Convolutional layers make efficient reuse of model parameters.
+- Pooling layers decrease the resolution of your input

 ::::::::::::::::::::::::::::::::::::::::::::::::